avaframe/AvaFrame/docs/moduleIn3Utils.rst

 :dx: DEM spatial resolution [m]
 :xEnd: total horizontal extent of the domain [m]
-:yEnd: total horizontal extent of the domain [m]
+:yEnd: total vertical extent of the domain [m]

 **Topography parameters:**

-:flens: 	distance to point where slope transitions into flat plane [m]
+:flens: 	distance to the point where the slope transitions into a flat plane [m]
-:meanAlpha: 	slope angle from max. elevation to start flat plane [°] - or slope of inclined plane [°]
+:meanAlpha: 	slope angle from the max. elevation to the start of the flat plane [°] - or slope of the inclined plane [°]
 :C: 		total fall height [m]
 :rBowl:	  bowl radius [m]
 :rHelix:	  radius for helix [m]
 :z0: 		max elevation [m]
-:zElev:	  elevation of flat plane [m]
+:zElev:	  elevation of the flat plane [m]
-:rCirc: 	radius of smoothing circle [m]
+:rCirc: 	radius of the smoothing circle [m]
 :demType: topography types (FP, IP, PF, HS, BL, HX, PY - explanation given in the introductory description)
-:flatx: extent of flat foreland for pyramid in x
+:flatx: extent of the flat foreland for the pyramid in x
-:flaty: extent of flat foreland for pyramid in y
+:flaty: extent of the flat foreland for the pyramid in y
-:phi: rotation angle for pyramid
+:phi: rotation angle for the pyramid

 **Flags for channels and plotting:**